Skip to content

 WordPress plugin: HTTP Requests Manager – Prevent WordPress Admin from Slowing Down

-Limit, disable, block, log all WP HTTP requests.
+Debug & optimize WP_HTTP (API call) requests.
 Limit by request count, page load time or lower timeout for each request.
 Speed up WordPress login and admin pages with free plugin HTTP Requests Manager.

 Download Rate us Support